- Chief's Welcome

 - Faculty & Research

 Welcome to our residency training website.
 We take great pride in our residency training program, and encourage you to explore our site.
-We have strong and nationally renowned clinical services in all subspecialties including stroke, headache, movement disorders and cognitive and behavioral neurology.
+We have strong, nationally renowned clinical services in all sub-specialties including stroke, headache, movement disorders, epilepsy, neurocritical care and cognitive and behavioral neurology.
 We continue to recruit faculty in all disciplines who have active clinical and research interests.
 Most of our graduating residents go on to fellowships in prominent programs and several have joined our faculty.
 We promote rigorous but collegial training, and come to know our residents personally and professionally.
 Resident teaching is one of the highest priorities of our department.

 The University of Pittsburgh Medical Center is a national and international referral center and has again been listed in the US News and World Report survey on America’s Best Hospitals.
 The University of Pittsburgh is one of the leading institutions in NIH funding.
 The department is also highly ranked both clinically and in NIH funding.
 Many opportunities exist for interaction with faculty involved with basic and clinical research.
 A scholarly project by our medical students is required for graduation, promoting recruitment of students interested in clinical and research careers.